 John O’Gaunt Golf Club hosted the English County Finals in 1986 between teams from Hertfordshire (the eventual winners), Lancashire, Staffordshire and Devon.
 The English Seniors Championship was held in both 1993 and 2003.
 More recently, in 2016, the John O’Gaunt Course was used for the final qualifying for the Women’s British Open being played at Woburn Golf Club.

 In late August 2023 we are hosting the English Boys’ County Finals.

 John O’Gaunt Course: Norman Wharton’s 64 set in 1980 stood until Nick Smits from Gog Magog Golf Club shot a 63 in 2017; Carthagena: Morgan Darnell 62 in 2017.

 Both held by Laura Collin: John O’Gaunt 68 set in 2017 and Carthagena 68 in 2006.

 There have only been Four Head Professionals at John O’Gaunt Golf Club:

-John O’Gaunt Golf Club has a strong Ladies Section (dating back to 1930 shortly after Mid Beds Golf Club was formed with play on Biggleswade Common) and strong Senior (formed in 1977) and Junior Sections (formed in 1973 by Herby Aarons).
+John O’Gaunt Golf Club has a strong Ladies Section (dating back to 18/12/1929) when Mid Beds Golf Club was formed with play on Biggleswade Common) and strong Senior (formed in 1977) and Junior Sections (formed in 1973 by Herby Aarons).

-For more information on John O’Gaunt Golf Club see:
+For more information on John O’Gaunt Golf Club see PDF document below: